-Elkhart RV Open House closes, RVIA forecasts lower sales in 2019 - RV Travel
+Elkhart RV Open House closes; RVIA forecasts lower sales in 2019 - RV Travel

-The Elkhart RV Open House, where manufacturers hosted dealers from across North America to review RV products and place orders, closed last week and manufacturers are now evaluating its results reports The Goshen News.
+The Elkhart RV Open House, where manufacturers hosted dealers from across North America to review RV products and place orders, closed last week and manufacturers are now evaluating its results, reports The Goshen News.

 The RV industry is expecting another record year, sneaking above the one it just had in 2017 by less than 1 percent, according to Thor Industry’s annual report.
 Yet, during three of the last four months shipments of RVs to dealers have declined.

-The RV Industry Association has forecast that 2019 shipments may be a couple of percentage points below this year’s total.
+The RV Industry Association (RVIA) has forecast that 2019 shipments may be a couple of percentage points below this year’s total.

 At the show, RV professionals focused on new sales weren’t overly concerned over a couple of percentage points or the impact tariffs on imported metals may have on the price points of RVs.